aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 ## Phase III: `TweetCompose`

 First, we're going to update our TweetsController to handle JSON requests, similarly to how we updated our UsersController before.
-In this case, the `respond_to do |format|` structure is already set up, and we just need to add a case for `format.json`.
 If we've successfully created a tweet from a JSON request, then we should render that tweet back as json.
-We could `render json: @tweet`, but then we might not have all of the information we need.
-Let's `render :show` so that we can structure our response to our application's needs.
-Just to reiterate, you will need to add a line `format.json { render :show }` to your `respond_to` block.
+We could `render json:
+@tweet`, but then we might not have all of the information we need.
+Add a `respond_to` block and put cases for `format.html` and `format.json` inside it.
+If the request matches `format.json`, call `render :show` so that we can structure our response to our application's needs.

 Now, just as we did before, let's create a show view for our tweets.
 We're going to call a partial in this view; to that end, we'll put the following code in `show.json.jbuilder`:

 ```ruby
 json.partial!("tweets/tweet", tweet: @tweet)
 ```

 Partials in JBuilder work the same way they do in ERB - the partial file name starts with a `_` and you pass in a piece of information for the partial to render using a hash.
 Let's create that partial right now at `_tweet.json.jbuiler` and put the following code into it:

 ```ruby
 json.(tweet, *Tweet.column_names)